Aforia circinata

 Aforia circinata, common name the ridged turrid, is a species of sea snail, a marine gastropod mollusk in the family Cochlespiridae.

 Description

 The shell grows to a length of 75 mm.

-The slender, elongate shell is covered with a brownish epidermis.
-There are six evenly rounded whorls, but with a sharp carina, above which they are smooth, whilst below it they are grooved, with wider interspaces.
-The anal sinus is deep, about one-third of the way from the carina to the suture.
+The slender, elongated shell is coated with a brownish epidermis.
+It features six evenly rounded whorls, characterized by a sharp carina.
+Above the carina, the shell is smooth, while below it, the surface is grooved with wider interspaces.
+The deep anal sinus is situated approximately one-third of the way from the carina to the suture.